 As Koyel came to understand that celiac disease in children is a lifelong condition, she realised that treatment included major changes in her daughter’s lifestyle.

-“I was worried in the beginning, but I started feeling more confident about establishing a
+“I was worried in the beginning, but I started feeling more confident about establishing a gluten free diet in India for Maya after regular discussions with her doctor,” said Koyel at a follow-up consultation.

 “Now, not only is my child’s condition completely under control but she is also growing well and able to lead a normal, active life.”